Organic Eprints frontpage

 Timmermans, B.G.H and Osman, A.M.
 (2007) Differences between spring wheat cultivars for emergence and early development after seed infection with Fusarium culmorum.
-Paper presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.
+Paper at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary